MichaelNeas/laboratory/practice/swift/iOS.md

 - UserDefaults is stringly typed, key names are strings
 - `dateFormat` allows us to specify a precise format for our dates, whereas `dateStyle` has a selection of built-in formats that match the user's settings.
 - `Core Image` performs the transformation in the GPU, Reusing `CIContext` is important for performance.
+- Writing data atomically means that iOS writes to a temporary file then performs a rename, stoping another piece of code from reading the file part-way through a write
+- Every iOS app has a documents directory where we can store our files, this directory is automatically stored in iCloud backups.
+- Touch ID and Face ID are both provided by the LocalAuthentication framework

 ## Terminologies
 xib - XML Interface Builder